 The Domestic Funds Transfer System connects financial institutions online and is structured to allow funds transfer transactions, such as wire transfers and remittances, to be carried out between financial institutions.
-The greatest feature of the Domestic Funds Transfer System is the speed of execution it offers, whereby in almost all cases on weekdays between the hours of 8:30am and 3:30pm funds are deposited into beneficiary accounts in real time almost simultaneously with the transfer message sent and received between financial institutions.
+The greatest feature of the Domestic Funds Transfer System is the speed of execution it offers, whereby in almost all cases on weekdays between the hours of 8:30 a.m. and 3:30 p.m. funds are deposited into beneficiary accounts almost in real time simultaneously with the transfer message being sent and received between financial institutions.
+In addition, even during weeknights, Saturdays, Sundays and national holidays, funds can be transferred between many financial institutions in real time in a similar way.